 The drugs fitusiran and concizumab may be useful treatments for several of the rare congenital coagulation disorders, but clinical trials will be needed.

 Factor XI deficiency is uncommon in the general population but common among descendants of European Jews (gene frequency about 5 to 9%).
 Bleeding typically occurs after trauma or surgery in people who are homozygotes or compound heterozygotes for factor XI gene abnormalities.
-There is no precise relationship between plasma factor level and severity of bleeding.
+There is no precise relationship between plasma factor XI level and severity of bleeding.

 Severe deficiency of alpha 2-antiplasmin (levels 1 to 3% of normal), the major physiologic inhibitor of plasmin, can also cause bleeding as a result of poor control of plasmin-mediated proteolysis of fibrin polymers.
 Diagnosis is based on a specific alpha 2-antiplasmin assay.
 Aminocaproic acid or tranexamic acid is used to control or prevent acute bleeding by blocking plasminogen binding to fibrin polymers.
 Heterozygous people with alpha 2-antiplasmin levels of 40 to 60% of normal can occasionally experience excessive surgical bleeding if secondary fibrinolysis is extensive (eg, in patients who have released excessive amounts of urokinase-type plasminogen activator during open prostatectomy).